What seems like an obvious answer becomes complicated when we realize that individual institutions can define “first generation” as they see fit.

 Impact on College

-Studies show that first gen students are less likely to attend college, have a harder time succeeding academically and tend to have much higher dropout rates compared to multigenerational students.
+Studies show that first gen students are less likely to attend college, have a harder time succeeding academically and tend to have much higher dropout rates compared to students whose parents attended college.

 For example, in a report published by the US Department of Education titled “First-Generation Students: College Access, Persistence, and Postbachelor’s Outcomes”, 58% of first gen students had enrolled in college immediately after graduation.
 This is significantly lower than students who had parents with a bachelor’s degree – 78%.
 This implies first gen students are less likely to attend college.